Covariant equations of motion of massive spinning particles in a background Yang-Mills field: Covariant equations of motion for spin- colored particles in a background non-Abelian Yang-Mills field

 where we used \((\partial_\mu U^\dagger) U + U^\dagger (\partial_\mu U) = 0\).
 Therefore, the full combination in the equation of motion

 transforms covariantly as

 showing gauge invariance.

-Finally, we discuss the remaining under-determined Lagrange multiplier \(\lambda_1\), associated with reparametrization invariance along the worldline.
-To remove the dependence of the equations of motion on \(\lambda_1\), one can fix the gauge.
+Finally, we discuss the remaining undetermined Lagrange multiplier $\lambda_1$.
+In the constrained Hamiltonian formalism, such an undetermined multiplier is associated with a first-class constraint and reflects a gauge redundancy of the system.
+In the present case, this redundancy is the reparametrization invariance of the worldline, namely, the freedom to choose different parameters to describe the same physical trajectory.
+This redundancy can be removed by an appropriate gauge fixing, after which the explicit dependence of the equations of motion on $\lambda_1$ is eliminated.
 Common choices include proper time, light-cone time \(\lambda = x^+ = (x^0 + x^3)/\sqrt{2}\), or coordinate time \(\lambda = x^0\).

 For \(\lambda = x^0\), since \(dx^0/d\lambda = 1\), one can solve for \(\lambda_1\) as

 with \(FS = F_{\rho\sigma} S^{\rho\sigma}\).

 This gauge fixing is equivalent to adding an additional constraint \(x^0 - \lambda = 0\) in the Hamiltonian formalism, effectively converting the first-class constraint \(\chi_1\) into a second-class constraint.
 Details are provided in Appendix~\ref{ap:td}.